-Tear 5 Clerksnips continuea

-Clerkship Number Name/General Description

-MPED-7101 (Amarillo, Lubbock, Pediatrics

-Permian Basin) During the clerkship, students rotate through the pediatric inpatient, ambulatory care and newborn nursery services, participating in the evaluation and management of children with a variety of problems.
-Emphasis is placed on a comprehensive approach to total child, including his/her family and environment.
-Learning is augmented by a lecture series and various case conferences coupled with close faculty support and supervision.

-MPSY-7101 (Amarillo, Lubbock, Psychiatry

-Permian Basin) The primary goals of this rotation are to provide educational experiences that facilitate continued learning regarding the diagnosis and management of psychiatric illness and clinical experiences that allow the student to further develop skills in evaluation and treatment of selected patients.
+The primary goals of this rotation are to provide educational experiences that facilitate continued learning regarding the diagnosis and management of psychiatric illness and clinical experiences which allow the student to further develop skills in evaluation and treatment of selected patients.
 The core clinical experiences for students consist of significant exposure to inpatient psychiatry, consultation psychiatry, ambulatory psychiatry, child and adolescent psychiatry, ambulatory neuropsychiatry/behavioral neurology, and on-call emergency room coverage.

-MSUR-7101 (Amarillo, Lubbock, Surgery
+MSUR-7101 (Amarillo, Lubbock, Permian Basin)

-Permian Basin) An introduction to the pathophysiology of surgical diseases and the principles and techniques used in their diagnosis and management.
+An introduction to the pathophysiology of surgical diseases and the principles and techniques used in their diagnosis and management.
 The Clerkship includes participation in pre- and post-operative patient care, operating room and clinic experience as a member of a team of the surgical faculty.

-MSCI-7102 (Amarillo, Lubbock, Permian Basin) Integration Seminar - Student Grand Rounds The Integration Seminar is a Student Grand Rounds presented by MSIII students on each campus.
+MSCI-7102 (Amarillo, Lubbock, Permian Basin)

+Integration Seminar - Student Grand Rounds

+The Integration Seminar is a Student Grand Rounds presented by MSIII students on each campus.
 The overarching objective of the seminar is to provide students with the opportunity to explore in depth a clinical case and to reapply the knowledge gained over the first two years of medical school to this case.
 The students work as a team to present a cogent, integrated and interactive seminar to their peers, students from other years and faculty while developing their presentation skills and their ability to interpret and evaluate data from multiple sources.
 The directors of the Integration Seminar choose the cases and the students are divided into six groups, each of which is assigned one case.
 The Integration Seminar occurs once per clerkship period.
 The Directors advise the students on interpretation and presentations skills and coordinate the seminar to ensure participation of the greatest number of students and faculty in the audience.
 Grading will be Pass/Fail as determined by the Campus Seminar Director.

-Year 3 Clerkships continued.....

-and Critical Care Experience) The 8-week course takes place during May and June of the MS3 yea Experiences include ICU and critical care and Family Medicir inpatient service, with time available to take the Step2 CK exan Students will participate in graduation activities in May but will no FMAT Specific Course and Critical Care Experience) The 8-week course takes place during May and June of the MS3 yea Experiences include ICU and critical care and Family Medicir inpatient service, with time available to take the Step2 CK exan Students will participate in graduation activities in May but will no Course Number Name/General Description orientation for their residency program.
-FMAT-7201 The 8-week course takes place during May and June of the MS3 year.
+FMAT-7201 (FMAT Specific)

+Family Medicine Accelerated Track 3 (Family Medicine Inpatient and Critical Care Experience)

+The 8-week course takes place during May and June of the MS3 year.
 Experiences include ICU and critical care and Family Medicine inpatient service, with time available to take the Step2 CK exam.
-Students will participate in graduation activities in May but will not complete the course until the end of June, when they will participate in
+Students will participate in graduation activities in May but will not complete the course until the end of June, when they will participate in orientation for their residency program.